 - You do not need a permanent address to enroll your child in school.

-Homeless children have the right to stay in their school or origin if the parents choose.
+- Homeless children have the right to stay in their school of origin if the parents choose.

 - Your child cannot be denied school enrollment just because school records or other enrollment documentation are not immediately available.

 - Your child has the opportunity to receive transportation services to and from the school of origin.